danielmnuoz/MeterTheater/RaspberryPi/readme_hardware.md

 	22 AWG stranded wire 3pin LED strip wire
 	Soldering the wires
 	12” Pi touchscreen ?
+## LED Strip
+The project uses a W2812B RGB Addressable LED Strip.
+The Pi has a library called NeoPixel that allows users to change a specific LED at a designated location.
+The library only works with 2811/2812 RGB LED strips.
 ## SSH into the Pi using PuTTY

 Hostname: theaterbusser